EarendilAvari/SDCND_Advanced_Lane_Finding/README.md

 #### Validation of the pipeline

 Now let's recapitulate what are the steps of the pipeline:

-    1. Undistort the image using the function "UndistortImage" of "Camera" and the camera matrix and distortion coeficients obtained with the camera calibration.
+- Undistort the image using the function "UndistortImage" of "Camera" and the camera matrix and distortion coeficients obtained with the camera calibration.
-    2. Obtain a binary image of the undistorted image by calculating the gradient in direction X of its L color channel using the function "GradientCalc" of the class "BinaryImg".
+- Obtain a binary image of the undistorted image by calculating the gradient in direction X of its L color channel using the function "GradientCalc" of the class "BinaryImg".
 Default threshold range is (35,180).
-    3. Obtain a binary image of the undistorted image by thresholding its S color channel using the function "HSLBinary" of the class "BinaryImg".Default threshold range is (180, 250)
+- Obtain a binary image of the undistorted image by thresholding its S color channel using the function "HSLBinary" of the class "BinaryImg".Default threshold range is (180, 250).
-    4. Combine both binary images with the function "CombineBinaries" of the class "BinaryImg"
+- Combine both binary images with the function "CombineBinaries" of the class "BinaryImg".
-    5. Warp the combined binary image into a "bird view" image with the function "WarpPolygonToSquare" of the class "Camera" using the polygon parameters calculated with the function "hough_lines" created for the first project.
+- Warp the combined binary image into a "bird view" image with the function "WarpPolygonToSquare" of the class "Camera" using the polygon parameters calculated with the function "hough_lines" created for the first project.
-    6. Get the lane lines pixels from the warped binary image using the function "findFirstLaneLinesPixels" of the class "LinesProcessing" if the first frame or an image is being processed.
+- Get the lane lines pixels from the warped binary image using the function "findFirstLaneLinesPixels" of the class "LinesProcessing" if the first frame or an image is being processed.
 Use the function "findNewLaneLinesPixels" instead, if the lines were identified already on another frame or frames.
 If wanted, paints the left line pixels red and the right line pixels blue.
-    7. Get the coeficients of second grade polynoms which defines the lines with the function "getLines" of the class "LinesProcessing".
+- Get the coeficients of second grade polynoms which defines the lines with the function "getLines" of the class "LinesProcessing".
 If wanted draws the lane lines and/or the lane into the image.
-    8. Get the coeficients of second grade polynoms which defines the lines in real measurement units with the function "getMeterPolynoms" of the class "LinesProcessing" to be used in order to calculate the radius of curvature of the lines and the position of the car relative to the center.
+- Get the coeficients of second grade polynoms which defines the lines in real measurement units with the function "getMeterPolynoms" of the class "LinesProcessing" to be used in order to calculate the radius of curvature of the lines and the position of the car relative to the center.
-    9. Calculate the radius of curvature of both lines using the function "calculateCurvatureMeters" of the class "LinesProcessing".
+- Calculate the radius of curvature of both lines using the function "calculateCurvatureMeters" of the class "LinesProcessing".
-    10. Calculate the position of the car relative to the center of the image using the function "calculateVehiclePos" of the class "LinesProcessing".
+- Calculate the position of the car relative to the center of the image using the function "calculateVehiclePos" of the class "LinesProcessing".
-    11. Unwarp the image with the lane lines and the line drawn on it with the function "UnwarpSquareToPolygon" of the class "Camera" using the same parameters used to warp the image on the step 5.
+- Unwarp the image with the lane lines and the line drawn on it with the function "UnwarpSquareToPolygon" of the class "Camera" using the same parameters used to warp the image before.
-    12. Overlap the unwarped image into the original undistorted image using the function "addDataToOriginal" of the class "LinesProcessing".
+- Overlap the unwarped image into the original undistorted image using the function "addDataToOriginal" of the class "LinesProcessing".
 It also prints the radius of curvature of both lines and the position of the car into the output image.

 The function "getStartLaneLines" was defined which executes all of these steps.
 It can be found in the file "ProcessImages.py" starting at the line 870.